-Prerequisite: Sophomore standing in the Dental Hygiene program.
+Prerequisite: Enrollment In the Dental Hygiene Program and successful completion of all third semester courses.
 This is a study of the dental hygienist's role within the various dental practices.
 Each dental specialty practice is studied to establish a proper perspective of dental hygiene in relationship to dentistry and to have a greater comprehension of total patient care.